- Print

 Fill in the Name field for the new app, select an appropriate type from the Supported account types, and then click Register at the bottom of the screen.

-Within API permissions, select Add a permission and then choose Dynamics ERP.
+In API permissions, select Add a permission, then choose Dynamics ERP.

 Click Delegated permissions and add all three options, then click Add permissions.

-Select Certificates & secrets from the left menu and then New client secret.
+Select Certificates & secrets from the left-hand side menu and then New client secret.

 Type in a Description, select Never, and then click Add.

 Copy the code and add it to a text editor such as Notepad.
-We will need the code later, as we cannot read it again when you close the form.
+You will need the code later, as we cannot read it again when you close the form.

-Select Overview from the left-hand side menu and copy Application (Client) ID and Directory (tenant) ID into your Notepad with the Client secret.
+Select Overview from the left-hand side menu and copy the Application (Client) ID and the Directory (tenant) ID into your Notepad with the Client secret.

 Log in to your FO environment with admin rights and navigate to System administration > Setup > Microsoft Entra ID applications.

-Click +New from the top menu and copy the Client ID from your Notepad.
-Give it a name and add a User that the App should run as.
+Click New on the Action pane and copy the Client ID from your Notepad.
+Give it a name and add a User for the app to run as.

 Info